Three decades of homeowners, architects, and contractors trusting Caruso's to build it once and build it right.

 The quality of a frame tells you more about a contractor than the quality of a finished kitchen.
 Private tours of active and completed projects are available by appointment.

-Caruso's Construction is a family-owned, family-operated custom home builder based in Tarzana, California.
+Caruso's Construction Inc. is a family-owned, family-operated custom home builder based in Tarzana, California.
 We have been building in the San Fernando Valley and Greater Los Angeles for three generations.

 It started with Anthony Caruso, the grandfather.
 Anthony owned and operated a construction company in the San Fernando Valley — the first generation of Carusos building homes in this area.
 His son, Michael Caruso, took over the family business and has held a clean Class B General Contractor license for sixteen years (CSLB #946650, in continuous good standing — verifiable on the California Contractors State License Board website).
 Today, Ricky Caruso serves as active CEO, the third generation continuing the work in the same neighborhoods his grandfather built in fifty years ago.